In this post, I talk about the changes in the GED that became effective in 2014.

 Most significant changes: Computer-based, Affordability, Non-transferable credits, Difficulty.

 In 2002 we saw the (2nd) latest update of the GED examination, and until 2014, there were a lot of people who were engaged in the 2002 GED exam version but hadn’t completed the test yet.
-They really needed to get themselves together and complete the examination before the end of that year, as their test scores will not be valid anymore after December 2013.
+They really needed to get themselves together and complete the examination before the end of that year, as their test scores would not be valid anymore after December 2013.

 Together with having the capability to take the exam in Language Arts, Math, Science, and Social Studies, applicants must as well possess well-developed computer skills to type, for example, their essays.